logeshpaul/FrontEnd-Development-Resources/README.md

 <h1>About Frontend-JsLib</h1>
-A collection of all Frontend best javascript plugins.
+A collection of all Frontend's best plugins for your daily needs.
+<p>Checkout the wiki pages to get started</p>